sglvladi/pyehm/docs/source/index.rst

 Welcome to PyEHM's documentation!
 =================================
-PyEHM is an open-souce python package that includes implementations of the Efficient Hypothesis Management (EHM) Algorithms described in [EHM1]_, [EHM2]_ and **covered by the patent** [EHMPAT]_.
+PyEHM is an open-source python package that includes implementations of the Efficient Hypothesis Management (EHM) Algorithms described in [EHM1]_, [EHM2]_ and **covered by the patent** [EHMPAT]_.

 ..
 [EHM1] Maskell, S., Briers, M. and Wright, R., 2004, August.
 Fast mutual exclusion.
 In Signal and Data Processing